 I’m not hopeful like I used to be.
 It’s embarrassing, but it takes so much faith to believe something you want, something you work and wait and pray for, will actually happen.
 Hope gets whitewashed as flippant wishing, but committing to waiting for the possibility of disappointment is excruciating and exhausting.
 Continue reading “The Expense of Hope”

 There was chicken wire instead of a fence.
-It was nothing more than rusty, twisted wire caging dust and slouching, fading headstones in the middle of nowhere.
+It was nothing more than rusty, twisted wire caging in dust and slouching, fading headstones in the middle of nowhere.
 All the sparse grass stayed out, as if cast from the perfect deadness of the small cemetery.
 It lay at the edge of the street of what was left of Baden, Iowa, a town someone in the German branch of my mother’s family had founded some time in the early to mid-nineteenth century.

 My father parked in front of a building the same color as the unpaved road.
 Nothing was painted, and if it had been, it had been a long time since the last touch-up.
 Mom walked toward the cemetery to look for relatives, and my little brother and I wandered around what looked like a movie set from a Clint Eastwood western.
 About a half-dozen buildings with false fronts lined both sides of the street, and every one of them seemed emptied of life years before we showed up that summer afternoon.

 Although the church wasn’t padlocked, it was vacant and likely without any congregants but a few field mice.
 The general store had the only open door we found, but the windows were boarded shut.
 An old Pepsi machine on the front porch still had working lights, and I hoped we’d be able to get a Coke or Dr. Pepper.
-Mom didn’t trust how long the cans had been in there, so we left it disappointed and walked inside.
+Mom didn’t trust how long the cans had been in there, so we left the machine disappointed and walked inside.
 One man stood behind the counter in a warehouse of dust and junk.
 Broken toys and tools sat on shelves and in cracked barrels.
 There were horseshoes and legless ballerinas in music boxes.
 I wound one and watched her twirl to a lullaby on a dirty pedestal, then closed the case.
 Continue reading “Dust and Grass”